Search

 Back to top

 Tennis elbow requires medical attention as soon as the symptoms appear.
 Early attention usually prevents the development of a serious disorder.
-The most important steps in treatment include:
+Treatment options include:

-• possible use of ice packs or medication such as oral or topical non-steroidal anti-inflammatory drugs (NSAIDS) to reduce the inflammation or pain,
+• Use ice packs or medication such as oral or topical non-steroidal anti-inflammatory drugs (NSAIDs) to reduce inflammation or pain.

-• physiotherapy to assess the healing process, restore the elbow to its highest level of function, and assist the worker in returning to work.
+• Physiotherapy to assess the healing process, restore the elbow function, and assist the worker in returning to work.

-If symptons have not improved after six to twelve months, surgery might be a solution.
-Surgical procedures for tennis elbows involve removal of the damaged tissues.
+If symptoms have not improved after six to twelve months, surgery might be a solution.
+Surgical procedures for tennis elbows involve the removal of the damaged tissues.

 How can tennis elbow be prevented?